-If you ask me 12 years ago about mushroom, I’d give you a whole different answer than what I will give you today.
-I could not take mushrooms – any kinds of mushroom, until days when I went out with friends and they introduced me to the world of mushroom.
-My Sunday afternoon used to be with friends and one of our favorite spots was noodle place with their specialty BBQ Pork Noodle with mushrooms, lots of them.
-I felt so guilty of wasting food, so I learned to eat it.
-Really, you don’t want to see my expression when I first tried it.
-Glad I did – since then, I’ve fallen in love with mushrooms.
-In fact, I tend to add mushrooms in almost anything I cook, including this dip.
+If you asked my opinion on mushroom 12 years ago, I’d give you a whole different answer than what I will give you today.
+I could not eat mushroom – any kinds of mushroom – until the day when I went out with a group of friends and they introduced me to the world of mushroom.
+I normally spent my Sunday afternoon hanging out with friends and one day, a friend suggested this particular noodle place, which then became our favourite eating spot.
+Their specialty is BBQ Pork Noodle with mushrooms.
+They always put lots of mushrooms in the dish.
+I would felt so guilty to leave leftovers in my plate, so I had learned to eat the mushrooms.
+Really, you wouldn’t want to see my expression when I first tried it.
+But I’m glad that I did – since then, I’ve fallen in love with mushrooms.
+In fact, now I tend to add mushrooms in almost everything I cook, including this dip.

 Mushroom & Bacon Dip

 - 6 slices thick-cut bacon

 - 8 oz. white mushroom, cleaned and chopped

 - 1 cup shiitake mushroom, soaked in boiling water for 20 minutes, then cleaned and chopped

 - 4 cloves of garlic, roughly chopped

 - 2 tbs thinly sliced leeks, white and pale-green parts only